caleb-cox/commando-hacker-witch/README.md

 Combat turns are pretty short, so characters can only perform a few actions.
 Running a short distance, drawing a weapon, attacking a foe, casting a spell are reasonable actions that can be performed during one turn.

 ### Attack roll
-When a character tries to hit another character in close or ranged combat, their player has to roll the dice to determine if they has hit.
+When a character tries to hit another character in close or ranged combat, their player has to roll the dice to determine if they have hit.
 Attack rolls work like any other attribute check but the DL is always the target's Defense stat plus any applicable modifiers.
 Attack rolls are subject to the "exploding die" rule if the character has the appropriate skill and that each additional success after the first adds +1 to the damage caused.
 Please refer to the Magic chapter for magic attacks.

-Example: A thief wants to backstab a guard with a dagger.
-The skill list determines that when using a dagger the Hacker attribute applies.
+Example: A thief wants to backstab a guard with a knife.
+The skill list determines that when using a knife the Commando attribute applies.
 The thief knows this skill, so they may also add the +2 modifier to their attack roll.

 ### Damage and Healing
 After having scored a hit, you determine the damage caused.
 Damage is determined by the weapon used.
 See the weapon list for details.
 Please note that damage rolls are always subject to the "exploding die" rule.
-The victims health are reduced by a number of points equal to the damage caused.
-If the health drop to 0, the character is dead or dying.
-A character's health may never drop below 0.
+The victims Health are reduced by a number of points equal to the damage caused.
+If the Health drop to 0, the character is dead or dying.
+A character's Health may never drop below 0.

-Optional: Characters who were reduced to under half their maximum health are considered seriously wounded and get a -3 modifier on all checks.
+Optional: Characters who were reduced to under half their maximum Health are considered seriously wounded and get a -3 modifier on all checks.

-A character heals health equal to their highest attribute per day of rest.
+A character heals Health equal to their highest attribute per day of rest.
 Only light activities are allowed during that time.
-If a character takes part in a combat, chase or a similar activity they may only heal a single health that day.
+If a character takes part in a combat, chase or a similar activity they may only heal a single Health that day.
 Characters with the Herbalism skill may use their abilities to speed up healing.
-When treated by such a character, you get +2 Healths per day of rest.
+When treated by such a character, you get +2 Health per day of rest.